Canadian name: Indigenous Canadian names

 Many, if not most, Indigenous Canadians (primarily in this First Nations and Métis people, but also Inuit to an extent) carry European surnames, and most of those are French names, either because of intermarriage with French Canadian and Métis men and indigenous women or because a surname was assigned to an indigenous person by a French-speaking Christian missionary.
 The most notable example is the Cardinal family, which started with a few French Canadians moving to the West and now includes thousands of Cree and Métis people in Alberta, Saskatchewan and beyond.
 Other examples would include Belcourt.
 Other European groups have contributed notably to indigenous, and especially Métis names, such as Isbister (Scottish), Hardisty (English) and so on.

 On the Great Plains, many First Nations people have surnames that are direct English translations of an ancestor's given name.
 Often these are multiple words long; examples would be Born with a Tooth (Blackfoot), Chief-Moon (Blood), or Whiteknife (Cree).

 For others, a name in their ancestral language is rendered in English or French spelling such as Tootoosis (Plains Cree), Newashish (Atikamekw), or Yahgulanaas (Haida).

 Some people have a legal or baptismal name in English or French and separate name in their ancestral language, for example Oronhyatekha (Mohawk), who was also called Peter Martin.

-For an overview of common Inuit names in Canada see List of Canadian Inuit.